haproxy/haproxy/doc/lua-api/index.rst

   * **txn** (:ref:`txn_class`): this is the txn object associated with the current request.
-  * **p1** .. **p5** (*string*): this is a list of string arguments declared in the haroxy configuration file.
+  * **p1** .. **p5** (*string*): this is a list of string arguments declared in the HAProxy configuration file.
 The number of arguments doesn't exceed 5.
-    The order and the nature of these is conventionally choose by the developper.
+    The order and the nature of these is conventionally choose by the developer.
-  * **Returns**: A string containing some data, ot nil if the value cannot be returned now.
+  * **Returns**: A string containing some data, or nil if the value cannot be returned now.

   lua example code: